Important information about NIH institutional training grants can be obtained from the

 A. Yes, list the number of postdoctoral fellows that are in these departments, interdisciplinary units, or programs.
 Even if the answer is sero postdocs, Part II should be filled out (and vice versa for a postdoc T32-Part I should be filled out).

 A. No, all federal training grants should be included (not just NIH).

 A. If an award is in a no cost extension, you may list the amount of direct cost funds that are remaining in the grant award.

 A. No, it is not a weighted average.
 The average reported here should be the sum of the current year direct costs divided by the total number of participating faculty.

-A. If a faculty member is co-PI of a multi-PI award, he or she can be listed but otherwise the answer is no.
+A. If a faculty member is one of the PIs of a multi-PI award, he or she can be listed but otherwise the answer is no.

 A. Table 5A can only list Training Grant Eligible (TGE) students.